 Any dedicated martial artist knows the importance of training, when ever, and however they can.

 Unfortunately, it's not always feasible to have a full boxing set up in the comfort of your own home.
-Some of the best free standing punching bags can cost a fair chunk of change, then you've got to find somewhere to put the damn thing.
+Some of the best free standing punching bags (click here to see some examples) can cost a fair chunk of change, then you've got to find somewhere to put the damn thing.

 With that in mind we've created this guide on how to box without a punching bag, without even having to leave the house.